mahikarao/NLP-Learnings/README.md

            notebook while exploring Brown, Webtech and Gutenberg Corpus

 4. Task4:- Parts of speech tagging.
 I began realizing how powerful NLTK was.

+5. Task5:- Explored Lexicon stopword for 2 language enlish and french.
+Also performed NLTK pipelining on my favourite actor Shah Rukh Khan : )
 ```